nl2go/ansible-warrior/README.md

 This scenario shows how to handle the role dependency management.

+1. Inspect `galaxy_role.yml` to extract the required role dependencies.

+        $ cat galaxy_role.yml
+          ---
+          - hosts: crash-test-dummy
+            become: true
+            roles:
+              - role: chusiang.helloworld

-The playbook `galaxy_role.yml` relies on the Ansible Galaxy role `chusiang.helloworld`.
+    The playbook `galaxy_role` relies on the Ansible Galaxy role `chusiang.helloworld`.
     To be able to execute the playbook the role must be installed first.

 1. Create `requirements.yml` within the `roles` directory as required by [Ansible Tower](https://www.ansible.com/products/tower).